 That's the life of Zippy.
 Never boring, always full of some kind of excitement including the many voices of the friends and family who come by to celebrate life.
 She wouldn't have it any other way.

-This sensitive boy now lives as a family companion in a home in Livermore, CA with three adults and a dog Lizzy.
-He was recently photographed for Melissa MacDaniel's Photo Book (photo, right).
-He still enjoys making guest appearances for educational events and he serves as a foster brother and ever-enthusiastic play buddy to BADRAP orphans who come to stay.
+This sensitive boy lived as a family companion in a home in Livermore, CA with three adults and a dog Lizzy.
+He enjoyed making guest appearances for educational events and he served as a foster brother and ever-enthusiastic play buddy to BADRAP orphans who come to stay.
 He finally passed away of natural causes a happy, well loved senior in April 2017.
 He took a big part of our hearts with him.

 Cherished family companion